-Would you like to have all retreatment parameters at a glance when you see your patients with neovascular AMD?
+Would you like to see all retreatment parameters at a glance when you see your patients with neovascular AMD?

 The RetInSight Fluid Monitor provides a concise PDF report by a mouse click: